Evolution of the group whistleblowing system

 The whistleblower must have had personal knowledge of the facts, be disinterested and in good faith.

-« The informations recorded by the Group Ethics and Compliance Division are subject to computer processing, the purpose of which is the recording and the processing of alerts in the mentioned topics.
-In accordance with the French law "Informatique et libertés" as amended on January 6, 1978, you have the right to access and rectify any information related to you by contacting: EDF - Group Ethics & Compliance Director - 22-30 avenue de Wagram - 75382 Paris cedex 08. »
+« The informations recorded by the Group Ethics and Compliance Division are subject to processing, the purpose of which is the collection and the processing of alerts in the mentioned topics.
+In accordance with the French law "Informatique et libertés" as amended on January 6, 1978 and the European Regulation n°2016/679 of 27 april 2016 “on the protection of natural persons with regard to the processing of personal data and on the free movement of such data” (EU GDPR) , you have the right to access and rectify any information related to you by contacting: EDF - Group Ethics & Compliance Director – Strictly confidential – B32A55 - 20 place de la Défense – 92050 Paris La Défense »